Characterising blenders via covering relations and cone conditions: Proof of Theorem

 \section{Proof of Theorem~\ref{th:main}}

 To recap the setting, we consider a diffeomorphism $f$ on $\mathbb{R}^n$, a set $U\subset \mathbb{R}^n$ whose invariant set is hyperbolic and transitive, and a finite family of h-sets $\{ N_i \}_{i \in I}\subset U$, each of which with topological exit coordinates $x\in \mathbb{R}^{d_x}$ and topological entry coordinates $y = (y_u,\, y_s) \in \mathbb{R}^{d_y}$ as given by the respective local coordinate changes $\gamma_i$.
 Moreover, each h-set $N_i$ is equipped with cones, as given by~\eqref{eq:cone-def-2} in local coordinates and by~\eqref{eq:Ci-def} in the original coordinates.
-We also consider a sub-family $\{ M_l \} _{l \in L}\subset \{ N_i \} _{i \in I}$ of `mother sets', which play the role of initial sets for our methodology.
+We also consider a second family of h-sets $\{ M_l \} _{l \in L}\subset U$ of `mother sets'.
+The mother sets will not cover any other h-sets, but will be covered by the h-sets from the family $\{ N_i \}$.
+We assume that the dimensions $d_x$ of the topological exit and $d_y$ of the topological entry are the same for all the h-sets.
 The claim of Theorem~\ref{th:main} is that $\Lambda$ is a $d_y$-blender, provided conditions~\emph{(B1)} and~\emph{(B2)} are satisfied.

 Before we present the proof of Theorem~\ref{th:main}, we provide some intuition behind conditions~\emph{(B1)} and~\emph{(B2)}.
 The local coordinates for the coverings and cone conditions in~\emph{(B1)} and~\emph{(B2)} are in terms of a splitting $x \in \mathbb{R}^{d_x}$ and $y \in \mathbb{R}^{d_y}$.
 The hyperbolic nature of the invariant set, on the other hand, is in terms of the associated unstable and stable fibres of dimensions $d_u$ and $d_s$, respectively.
 We will sometimes use the phrase that conditions~\emph{(B1)} and~\emph{(B2)} hold with $(d_x,\, d_y,\, d_u,\, d_s)$ to state these dimensions specifically.
-We require $d_x < d_u$, which implies that the $y$-component in local coordinates can be split into $y = (y_u,\, y_s)$, such that the unstable/expanding coordinates are $(x,\, y_u) \in \mathbb{R}^{d_u}$ and the stable/contracting coordinates are $y_s \in \mathbb{R}^{d_s}$.
+We require $d_y > d_s$, which implies that the $y$-component in local coordinates can be split into $y = (y_u,\, y_s)$, such that the unstable/expanding coordinates are $(x,\, y_u) \in \mathbb{R}^{d_u}$ and the stable/contracting coordinates are $y_s \in \mathbb{R}^{d_s}$.

-\begin{remark} The horizontal disks $[h]$ from condition~\emph{(B1)} play the role of the set ${\cal S}$ of surfaces from Definition~\ref{def:blender}.
-More specifically, for the hyperbolic set $\Lambda$, we show that each horizontal disk $[h]$ in $\left\{N_i \right\}_{i\in I}$ intersects the stable manifold $W^s(\Lambda)$ of $\Lambda$.
-Note that dimensions of the horizontal disks $[h]$ and the stable manifold of $\Lambda$ do not add up to the dimensions of the phase space, which is the characterising feature of a blender. \end{remark}